 What is Composting?

 Composting is the natural conversion of organic materials into a useable soil amendment.
 Compost is the by-product of decaying organic matter like vegetable scraps.
 Material that can be composted (e.g., food scraps and landscape waste) make up 30% of the material we discard.
 Composting this material instead of sending it to a landfill turns it into a useful resource that builds nutrient-rich organic soil.
 Vermicomposting is composting facilitated by worms (i.e., generally red wiggler worms Eisenia foetida).
-The worms help expedite the breakdown of the organic matter; vermicomposting provides a space-saving option for offices and businesses with limited space.
+The worms help expedite the breakdown of the organic matter; vermicomposting provides a space-saving option for residential properties with limited space.

 How to Implement Composting

 Organic matter can be collected separately to create compost including kitchen scraps (plant and animal), paper products, wood scraps and grass clippings.
 Grass clippings can also be left directly on the lawn.
 This saves time and helps recycle nutrients back into the soil., Depending on the volume and type of waste generated, there are two ways to compost non-lawn waste: choose a pick-up service or choose to compost waste and use it on site.
 The decision should be Based the decision to compose on how much organic matter you collect regularly, whether the space exists to convert refuse to compost, whether there is a need for nutrient-rich soil on-site (e.g., landscaping, planting, etc.), and whether waste is primarily plant (e.g., leaves and wood chips) or animal matter, and availability of a pick-up service in your area.
 Some municipalities offer composting drop-off/pick-up services (see Hoboken – Composting).
 If dropping off materials, be sure to check what waste types are accepted at composting facilities: NJ DEP Solid & Hazardous Waste: Compost Facilities.
 If composting is not possible on-site, local composting programs or community garden projects often accept items like grass clippings and food waste for their compost operations.
-If composting in-house, plan for ongoing maintenance of the composting process.
+If composting at home, plan for ongoing maintenance of the composting process.